NIH-NCPI/NCPI-Whistler-Tutorial/docs/before_you_begin.md

 ## Bash Commands
 To keep the tutorial clean and simple, everything is written using bash commands.
 While that may not be your preferred method for running tools via the command-line, it is an option that is available to everyone whether they use Mac, Windows or Linux.

+## Next Step - Project Setup
+To jump right into downloading the dataset and building out the configuration, read [The Setup](/the_setup).